The U.S. Logistics and Transportation Industry

 The logistics and transportation industry in the United States is highly competitive.
 By investing in this sector, multinational firms position themselves to better facilitate the flow of goods throughout the world’s largest consumer market.
 International and domestic companies in this industry benefit from a highly skilled workforce and relatively low costs and regulatory burdens.

-Spending in the U.S. logistics and transportation industry totaled nearly $1.3 trillion in 2011, and averaged 8.5 percent of annual gross domestic product (GDP).
+Spending in the U.S. logistics and transportation industry totaled $1.33 trillion in 2012, and represented 8.5 percent of annual gross domestic product (GDP).
 Analysts expect industry investment to correlate with growth in the U.S. economy.

 A highly integrated supply chain network in the United States links producers and consumers through multiple transportation modes, including air and express delivery services, freight rail, maritime transport, and truck transport.
 To serve customers efficiently, multinational and domestic firms provide tailored logistics and transportation solutions that ensure coordinated goods movement from origin to end user through each supply chain network segment.

 Logistics services: This subsector includes inbound and outbound transportation management, fleet management, warehousing, materials handling, order fulfillment, logistics network design, inventory management, supply and demand planning, third-party logistics management, and other support services.
 Logistics services are involved at all levels in the planning and execution of the movement of goods.

 Air and express delivery services (EDS): Firms offer expedited, time-sensitive, and end-to-end services for documents, small parcels, and high-value items.
 EDS firms also provide the export infrastructure for many exporters, particularly small and medium-sized businesses that cannot afford to operate their own supply chain.